 CHTC is a member driven organization, 125+ members strong, with a volunteer board of directors and one paid staff person, an Executive Director, to help keep the wheels moving.
 To put quality trail on the ground, we contract with Rock Solid Trail Contracting from our little town of Copper Harbor.
 To fund our trail building efforts, we rely on generous donors, fundraising events, and grant writing.

 It’s expensive to build great trails especially in Copper Harbor’s rugged, rocky terrain.
-Trail development can cost anywhere from $10,000 to $25,000+ per mile so fundraising is vital to our efforts.
-In addition we have dedicated members and other volunteers that help offset costs through our adopt-a-trail program and work days during the summer season.
+Trail development can cost anywhere from $10,000 to $35,000+ per mile so fundraising is vital to our efforts.
+We have dedicated members and other volunteers that help offset costs through our adopt-a-trail program and summer work days.

 What else do we do?